-Performance commitments and incentives
+Performance commitments and incentives 2015-20 regulatory period (AMP6)

 In a move to a more outcomes-based approach, there was greater emphasis placed on customer engagement to set outcomes for AMP6.
 Companies' performance is measured through performance commitments covering a wide range of measures assessing operational and environmental performance, with associated rewards or penalties (outcome delivery incentives, or ODIs).
 We include our performance against our ODIs in our operational KPIs.